BigChemistry-RobotLab/SurfPro2/MAINTENANCE.md

 ## Release Schedule

-SurfPro2 will follow a rolling release schedule, with new versions released when significant enough changes have been made to the database.
+SurfPro2 follows a rolling release schedule.
+New versions will be released when sufficient additions or corrections have accumulated to warrant a new release.
+One to two releases per year are expected, although no release will be issued if substantial changes have not been made since the previous version.

-## Contribution Checklist
+## Contribution Checklists

 Please review [`CURATION.md`](./CURATION.md) before making any changes to the database.
 Any updates made to SurfPro2 should be under version control.